-Practitioners should be sure to enter a notice of appearance on the appropriate form along with the filing, file a change of address form where appropriate As with other motions, a representative filing the motion should also submit a proposed order (for IJ motions), and proof of service on the ICE Office of Principal Legal Advisor (OPLA).
-Service on the ICE OPLA office usually occurs by mail or personal service, although some offices allow for service by email.339 As required by the regulations, the motion to reopen should be accompanied by the relevant application for relief and supporting documentation, especially since this shows incentive to appear at reopened proceedings.
-The motion should be filed with the immigration court "having administrative control over the Record of Proceeding,"340 or with the BIA in cases where the BIA last made a decision.341 Motions to reopen must be accompanied by a \$110 fee (BIA) or fee receipt (IJ) or a fee waiver request, 342 unless an exception applies.343 If the removal order was issued at an immigration court that does not have jurisdiction over the respondent's current place of residence, the motion to the IJ should also be filed in conjunction with a motion for change of venue to the immigration court with jurisdiction over the respondent's current place of residence, along with a proposed order.344 Otherwise, the immigration court will schedule the respondent for a master calendar hearing and the respondent may be forced to travel to attend the master calendar hearing, should the IJ reopen the proceedings.
-Practitioners should obtain a file-stamped copy of the filing and ensure that the client has a copy of the file-stamped filing.
+Practitioners should be sure to enter a notice of appearance on the appropriate form and file a change of address form along with the filing.
+As with other motions, a representative filing the motion should also submit a proposed order (for IJ motions), and proof of service on the applicable ICE OPLA office.
+Service on the ICE OPLA office usually occurs by electronic service, mail, or personal service.
+As required by the regulations, the motion to reopen should be accompanied by the relevant application for relief and supporting documentation, especially since the application for relief shows incentive to appear at reopened proceedings.
+The motion should be filed with the immigration court "having administrative control over the Record of Proceeding," or with the BIA in cases where the BIA last made a decision.
+Motions to reopen must be accompanied by a fee (BIA) or fee receipt (IJ) or a fee waiver request, unless an exception applies.
+Given recent